 United States: In gubernatorial (open primary) elections in Louisiana, incumbent Bobby Jindal (Republican) wins 65.8% of the vote and Tara Hollis (Democrat) 17.9%.
 Turnout is 35.9%.

 Argentina: In presidential elections, incumbent Cristina Fernández de Kirchner (Frente para la Victoria) wins 54% of the vote, Hermes Binner (Frente Amplio Progresista) 16.9%, Ricardo Alfonsín (Unión para el Desarrollo Social) 11.1%, Alberto Rodríguez Saá (Compromiso Federal) 8%, and Eduardo Duhalde (Frente Popular) 5.9%.
 Turnout is 78.9%.
+As a result of elections to 130 of the 257 seats in the Chamber of Deputies and 24 of 72 in the Senate, the Frente para la Victoria and its allies will have 134 seats in the Chamber and 41 in the Senate and the Radical Civic Union 41 and 17.
 Results of gubernatorial elections (PJ=Justicialist Party, UCR=Radical Civic Union):

 Bulgaria: In presidential elections, Rosen Plevneliev (Citizens for the European Development of Bulgaria) wins 40.1% of the vote, Ivailo Kalfin (Bulgarian Socialist Party) 29%, and Meglena Kuneva (independent) 14%.
 Turnout is about 52%.
 In the runoff on October 30, Plevneliev wins 52.6% of the vote and Kalfin 47.4%; turnout is 48%.